DissidentTrainings/xp-practices-workshop/practices/PairPromiscuously.md

 Change your Pairing-Partner on a regular basis

 * Different ideas of development learned
-* Fast exchange in the team
+* Faster exchange in the team
 * Change teacher and apprentice position

 ## Activity